Information for current students

 Digital Images from the Pembroke Library

 Pembroke hopes in the future to make more of its rare books available in digital form.
 We have a digital copy of Ortelius’ Album Amicorum which is now available on the Cambridge Digital Library Pembroke College page.
 This album comprises contributions (signatures, inscriptions, poems, drawings, engravings, coats of arms) to the renowned Flemish cartographer, geographer and antiquary Abraham Ortelius (1527-1598) from a distinguished and international group of his friends.
 The contributions were gathered over a number of years and more than 130 of his contemporaries are represented.
 The list of friends includes William Camden, Gerhard Mercator, Christopher Plantin, Justus Lipsius, John Dee, Jean Bodin and many others.
 Some of the contributions appear to have been written into the album (on pages prepared by an illustrator with elaborate and handsome decorative borders), others were separately prepared or sent and subsequently laid down.
 Some are on paper, others on vellum.The book was digitised in 2003 through the generosity of Tony and Christine Wilkinson.

-We have recently digitised 5 volumes of E.G. Browne’s diaries and a CD-ROM copy can be purchased by applying to the Librarian.
+We have recently digitised 5 volumes of E.G. Browne’s diaries and they are now available on the Cambridge Digital Library.
 This video film which was made in conjunction with the digitisation explains the process and significance of these unique diaries.

 Please note that prior permission to reproduce digital images from Pembroke material must be sought from Pembroke College (enquiries to be directed at first instance to firstname.lastname@example.org).